Vanille-N/website/www/treebor/src/shared.md

 to a foreign read result in permissions that still allow reading (`Reserved` and `Frozen`).
 Therefore the model allows any reordering of any adjacent read operations.

-This includes the possibility of reordering reborrows with each other and with reads, since (1) reborrows do not count as write accesses and (2) both initial permissions (`Reserved` and `Frozen`) created after a reborrow tolerate foreign reads.
+This also includes the possibility of reordering reborrows with each other and with reads, since (1) reborrows do not count as write accesses and (2) both initial permissions (`Reserved` and `Frozen`) created after a reborrow tolerate foreign reads.
 The `copy_nonoverlapping` example above is one such instance.